vippsas/vipps-partner-api/vipps-partner-api.md

 * PO: This is an order for "Vipps på nett", "Vipps Login", etc. The merchant must provide some information about the use, whether the cardholder is present, etc. The PO is not signed with BankID.
+  A merchant may have several Vipps products, each created with a separate PO.

-A merchant may order a Vipps product (submit a PO) with or without a Merchant Agreement (MA).
+A merchant may order a Vipps product (submit a PO) with or without an existing Merchant Agreement (MA).

 **Please note:** The only method Vipps has to verify that a user has the right to sign a MA for a merchant is by using data from